gte959f/mac-dev-setup/README.md

 Instructions for installing Docker inside of a Vagrant/VirtualBox VM are [here](http://docs.docker.io/en/latest/installation/vagrant/).

+## Ubuntu

+After picking a virtual box compatible ubuntu image it is likely that this image will need to be updated.
+Ubuntu's package manager is apt-get.
+Login to the Ubuntu server (i.e. vagrant ssh) and perform an update:

+    $ vagrant ssh //login to the ubuntu box
+    $ sudo apt-get update //update the sources
+    $ sudo apt-get upgrade //make sure everything is up to date

+For reference here is the [apt command guide](https://help.ubuntu.com/community/AptGet/Howto)

+You may need or want to install the VirtualBox guest tools into Ubuntu following [this](http://virtualboxes.org/doc/installing-guest-additions-on-ubuntu/).
+This may require setting up kernel modules so follow [this](http://www.howtoforge.com/building-kernel-modules-with-module-assistant-on-debian-lenny)

 ## Amazon Tools

 Here are instructions if you want [homebrew install of amazon tools](http://clayrichardson.me/2013/03/29/brew-install-all-available-aws-tools/)